ruanklein/synapseq/README.md

 - [Contact](#contact)
 - [Credits](#credits)

+## How to Use

+To get the most out of SynapSeq-generated sessions, it’s essential to create the right environment and use proper equipment.
+Brainwave entrainment is subtle.
+Small distractions or poor audio quality can ruin the effect.
+Follow these tips:

+### Equipment

+- Headphones required: Use high-quality, over-ear headphones for binaural or monaural beats.
+Do not use speakers.
+They break the phase relationships.
+- For isochronic tones: Speakers can work, but headphones are still recommended for a more immersive experience.
+- Avoid using wireless earbuds with aggressive compression or latency.
+They can interfere with the intended frequency response.

+### Environment

+- Quiet space: Find a calm, quiet place where you won’t be disturbed.
+- Low light: Many users benefit from dim lighting or even complete darkness.
+- No multitasking: Don’t browse, check your phone, or try to work.
+Focus inward.

+### Timing

+- Use during meditation, relaxation, before sleep, or deep work.
+- Sessions work best when you are relaxed, sitting or lying down, and not in a rush.
+- If you’re using stimulating frequencies (like beta or gamma), avoid close to bedtime.

+### Consistency

+- The effects build up with consistent use.
+Think of it like training your brain.
+- Some people feel results immediately; others may need a few sessions to adjust.

 ## Example

-To get started with SynapSeq, create a new text file called `Relax.spsq` with the following content and double click on the file to open it with SynapSeq (Windows/macOS) or run `synapseq Relax.spsq` on Terminal (all platforms).
+Create a new text file called `Relax.spsq` with the following content and double click on the file to open it with SynapSeq (Windows/macOS) or run `synapseq Relax.spsq` on Terminal (all platforms).

 ```
 # Presets